‘Moulin Rouge! The Musical’ Celebrates the Seductive Delights of the Iconic Venue in a Sumptuous Feast for the Senses

 Her introduction by Zidler as the “jewel” of the Moulin Rouge Club as she descends on a trapeze singing the “Diamond Medley” symbolizes her ethos and the club’s centrality as a necessity in the hearts of a society at that time and perhaps for all time.
 Escapism is in; it always was and always will be.
 The more authentic the fantasy, the better.
 And Satine, like Zidler, are exceptional conveyors.
 Their importance is an equivalent to their patrons’ happiness.
 Thus, she is fitting as a timeless symbol of the club; their interwoven stories will always resonate and instruct with wisdom, which like a diamond shines but cuts.

 Obviously, Logan’s book adapted from Luhrmann’s and Craig Pearce’s film, reflects depth in its simple story of artists attempting to survive in a carnivorous world as they use their charms and love inducements to glean wealthy backers.
 And all goes well, until the artists are hoisted on their own petard of humanity, and they fall fatally in love, and others fall fatally in lust with them.
 As cultural icons, artists cannot be owned or even possessed. (a not so subtle message to philistines everywhere).
 Satine and Zidler belong to their art, themselves and the world, as Ngaujah’s Toulouse-Lautrec affirms despite The Duke of Monroth’s insistence that Monroth owns the club and all its performers.
-It is another intriguing theme.
+This is another intriguing theme.
 When art is put in the hands of philistine owners, it crumbles for they lack the talent, will and spirit to create.
-Instead, they should uplift the brilliance of creators like Zidler who know how to draw the crowds but lack the finances to do it.
+Instead, they should uplift the brilliance of creators like Zidler.
+He knows how to draw the crowds but lacks the finances to do or sustain it.

 The scenes when Lautrec and the company rehearse and Mutu’s Duke attempts to assist are particularly to the point and humorous.
 Monroth’s ego gets in the way after he senses he has lost Satine to Christian, yet is willing to keep her despite her lack of affection for him.
 And his jealousy rises to spoil the production as Christian’s jealousy rises to provoke the Duke.
 Yet, the show must go on, but how?
 Satine, once more must “save the day,” but she is not immortal and will die.